hypriot/blog/content/post/talk_ict_2016_international_conference_telecommunications.md

 date = "2016-05-25T18:03:34+01:00"
 draft = false
 more_link = "yes"
-title = "Hypriot Cluster Lab meets education sector at ICT 2016 in Greece"
+title = "Learning platform Hypriot Cluster Lab meets education sector at ICT 2016 in Greece"
 +++

-Our cooperation with University of Bamberg pays off once again: We have been invited to present our Hypriot Cluster Lab (HCL) at [ICT 2016](http://ict-2016.org/), the International Conference on Telecommunications.
-The conference attendees are mainly scientific researchers from all over the globe.
+Our cooperation with University of Bamberg pays off once again: We had the chance to present our Hypriot Cluster Lab (HCL) at [ICT 2016](http://ict-2016.org/), the International Conference on Telecommunications.
+The conference attendees were mainly scientific researchers from all over the globe.
 Thus, HCL as a tool to learn about computer clustering could not get closer to representatives of the education sector.

-In this post, we publish the [presentation slides](/images/ict-2016-greece/ICT-Presentation.pdf).
-However, the slides are not throughout self-explanatory, so we also write down what we presented to the audience.
+Now, after the show, we publish the [presentation slides](/images/ict-2016-greece/ICT-Presentation.pdf).
+However, the slides are not throughout self-explanatory, so we also write down what we've presented to the audience.

 ![IoT-requirements](/images/ict-2016-greece/ict_logo.jpg)